Fine Arts Students' Book Launch

 Glenn Priestley: Paintings and Drawings

 Glenn Priestley: Paintings and Drawings, features an interview between St Thomas students of the FNAR 2173 Watercolour Painting class and internationally exhibited artist Glenn Priestley.
 The text also includes an essay by arts writer and professor emeritus, Virgil Hammock; the artist’s observations on his own work; a comprehensive artist’s CV as well as a selection of paintings and drawings from the last 25 years of Glenn Priestley’s career.
 The book was developed as a collaborative research project conducted by STU students under the direction of Prof. William Forrestall.
-Special thanks to the Future Ready New Brunswick program, as well as Dr. Mike A. Fleming and Jessica Hughes of the Experiential Learning Office of St. Thomas University.
+Special thanks to the New Brunswick's Experiential Learning Initiative program, as well as Dr. Mike A. Fleming and Jessica Hughes of the Experiential Learning Office of St. Thomas University.
 (Text 116 pages full color, 8.5x 11 in. pub.
 Xeno-Optic Press ISBN 978-1-927054-42-0)

 Sanctuary: Seek-Keep-Care: The Art of Ann Manuel